RamSailopal/YDBGUI/README.md

 Forked from https://gitlab.com/YottaDB/UI/YDBGUI

-This particular fork contains additional code to integrate a bespoke application restart into the GUI
+This particular fork contains additional code to integrate a bespoke application restart into the GUI.
+This can be found in the **Database Administration** "drop down" menu.

 ![main_screen](YDBGUI.JPG)